 Chicago Fire season: March through October

 Chicago’s Major League Soccer (MLS) team exploded onto the scene in 1998, named in honor of the Great Chicago Fire.
 Since that time, the team won the MLS Cup Championship in its debut year, and has taken home the U.S. Open Cup an astounding four times.
-The Chicago Fire play at SeatGeek Stadium in suburban Bridgeview through 2019.
-Currently, they’re looking to relocate to a stadium closer to downtown Chicago, so stay tuned.
+The Chicago Fire play at historic Solider Field along the Chicago lakefront, also home to the Chicago Bears.

 Soccer: Chicago Red Stars